Mountain House Chicken Teriyaki with Rice

 Source: bought it new

-A good first swing at bat when it came to my very first freeze-dried meal.
 Although I wouldn't consider the flavoring a genuine "Teriyaki," it does have the expected Pan-Asian flavoring zing to it.
 A hearty helping for one person (but no more) and a meal in which you're as excited for the last bite as you were the first.
 This will definitely be a staple in my backpacking meal plans.

 - Filling meal for one person